csparkresearch/csparkresearch.github.io/seelab3.md

                         <a>Fully Portable testbench !</a>
                     </div>
                     <div class="description">
-                        Use your Android device as a portable lab w4ith our <a href="#downloadbuttons">feature-rich app</a>.
+                        Use your Android device as a portable lab with our <a href="#downloadbuttons">feature-rich app</a>.
 Includes visual programming interface and 100+ experiment templates.
                     </div>
                     <div class= "extra content">
                     Integrated with your phone's built-in sensors, GPS, and communication pathways for IoT experiments